babylonlabs-io/covenant-emulator/docs/covenant-signer-setup.md

 This guide requires that:

-1. You have a Bitcoin node setup for the Bitcoin network you intend to operate your covenant signer on.
+1. You have a Bitcoin node setup to load your wallet and retrieve your master private key.
 2. You have access to the private Bitcoin key you set up your covenant with.
 3. A connection to a Babylon node.
 To run your own node, please refer to the [Babylon Node Setup Guide](https://github.com/babylonlabs-io/networks/blob/main/bbn-test-5/babylon-node/README.md).